-Start a motel-business by following these 9 steps:
+Start a motel business by following these 10 steps:

-You have found the perfect business idea, and now you are ready to take the next step.
-There is more to starting a business than just registering it with the state.
-We have put together this simple step guide to starting your motel-business.
+We have put together this simple guide to starting your motel business.
 These steps will ensure that your new business is well planned out, registered properly and legally compliant.

 A clear plan is essential for success as an entrepreneur.
 It will help you map out the specifics of your business and discover some unknowns.
 A few important topics to consider are: